By Kristi Tencarre | Posted June 3, 2008 | Updated September 8, 2019

 Each of us has a purpose to fulfill on earth.
 Each of us has a reason for being here at this time.
 What beauties can we bring forth into our world?
 I encourage you to consider your talents and seek to bring them into the light.

-At a recent writer's conference, I overheard a conversation between two writers.
+At a writer's conference I overheard a conversation between two writers.
 "What do you write?" asked the first.
 "I write words," he paused.
 "Then I string them together to form a sentence.
 Pretty soon I have a paragraph."

 I loved this simplistic, albeit cheeky answer.
 We writers write words.
 It is our talent with words that distinguishes us and separates our style from other writers.
 Painters paint shapes.
 It is how they use those shapes and colours that make them unique.
 Bakers bake ingredients it is how they mix them that makes us want more or gag.
 If you are feeling intimidated by what you want to do and what those who have gone before you have done, break down your passion into its simplest form.
 Then go from there.

 "Dreams are renewable.
-No matter what our age or condition, there are still untapped possibilities within us and new beauty waiting to be born" wrote Dr. Dale Turner.
+No matter what our age or condition, there are still untapped possibilities within us and new beauty waiting to be born," writes Dr. Dale Turner.
 Move towards your dreams.
 Fulfilling dreams takes time.
 Give yourself the gift of time.